Antonio225t/libmmd/README.md

 # Introduction
-Welcom to **libmmd** repository.
+Welcome to **libmmd** repository.
 This repository exists to give you tools for editing [Miku Miku Dance](https://learnmmd.com/how-to-mmd/download-mikumikudance-latest-version-mmd/) file formats.

 # File formats
 File formats with documentations